Erizm/arduwire/README.md

 # arduwire

-This library was made for the arduwire UNO board
+This library was made for the arduwire UNO board.

+New functions added,

+Arduwire.learn();
+Arduwire.test();